CultureHQ/client/README.md

 ## Building

 You can build the client with `yarn build`.
-This will generate a new `build/index.js`.
-To build uglified, run under `NODE_ENV=production`.
+This will generate a new `dist/index.js`.

 ## Testing